temporalio/cli/docs/workflow/query.md

 Override for target server name

 **--type**
-The query type you want to run
+The query type you want to run.

 **--workflow-id**
 Alias: **-w**